-Tantra is the art of integrating and sublimating every aspect of life into an ever increasing awareness of the Divine source.
-The word Tantra has historically meant a spreading, propagation or expansion.
-In time, the word came to suggest the teaching by which knowledge is spread.
+Bhairavi Breath of Ecstasy is the tantric practice of integrating and sublimating the sexual energy into an ever increasing awareness of the Divine source.
+The word Tantra has historically meant a spreading, propagation, or expansion.
+With time, the word came to suggest the teaching by which knowledge is spread.
 In a broad sense, Tantra refers to the tapestry of life with each portion related to all others.
 In ancient texts, the word is applied to a complex body of interconnected knowledge.
 It is an interweaving of the channels of consciousness through a web-matrix of the universal Mother spirit.

-Tantra, like Yoga, uses breath, mind, and subtle energy to achieve inner empowerment.
+Tantra, like Yoga, uses breath, mind, and subtle energy to achieve inner and outer empowerment.
 One very important branch of Tantra is the Kaula path.
-The Kaula path directly sublimates the energy of sexuality, lust of the mind and suble bodies and related human emotions into the Divine source.
+The Kaula path directly sublimates the energy of sexuality, lust of the mind and subtle bodies and related human emotions into the Divine source.
 Tantrics on that path embrace the complete realm of human experience as tools for spiritual growth, rather than renouncing aspects of them.
-Classical works on Tantra, such as the Kulanarva and Yogi Tantra, echo a similar message in which Shiva revealed to his great Shati a great secret.
-“O my beloved, in other systems, a Yogi cannot be a person of sensual enjoyment (Bhogi) nor can such a person of sensual enjoyment be a Yogi, but in the Kaula tradition, both Yoga and Bhoga have a joyful union.
+Classical works on Tantra, such as the Kulanarva and Yogi Tantra, echo a similar message in which Shiva revealed to his great Shakti a great secret.
+“O my beloved, in other systems, a Yogi cannot be a person of sensual enjoyment (Bhogi) nor can such a person of sensual enjoyment be a Yogi.
+However in the Kaula tradition, both Yoga and Bhoga have a joyful union.”

-“Let them the sexual act perform When the moon’s kalas shine bright And breath in sun’s nadis runs low Emit bindu, retaining breath Breathing through nostril right, quelling left.”
+“Let them pergorm the sexual act when the moon’s kalas shine bright.
+When breath in sun’s nadis runs low, emit bindu.”